How has coronavirus impacted the energy transition?

 The second major risk concerns the supply chain and the logistical risks to companies across the different energy transition sub-sectors.

-At the same time, global transportation networks have been restricted.
-As well as slowing production in factories, logistical challenges created by the lockdowns mean many facilities are unable to receive raw materials and components.
+Global transportation networks have been restricted, and coupled with logistical challenges created by the lockdowns mean many facilities are unable to receive raw materials and components.

 We believe the most material impact of any supply chain disruption could be to the renewable energy developers, with disruption in equipment deliveries potentially delaying project construction schedules across the world.
 It could also have the effect of increasing component pricing, which is an important assumption when considering project returns.